dialoguemd/covid-19/src/regions/ca/info/ca-mb/reporting.md

 In order to determine if you should contact Health Links – Info Santé (204-788-8200 or toll-free at 1-888-315-9257) or seek other medical advice, use the [screening tool](https://sharedhealthmb.ca/covid19/screening-tool/).

+Do not call 911 unless it is an emergency.

 Please note:

 Public health officials are strongly advising all Manitobans, including health-care providers, to cancel or postpone any non-essential international travel.
 In addition, public health officials are recommending all returning travellers, including those who have travelled within Canada, to self-isolate and self-monitor for symptoms for 14 days after returning to Manitoba.